Noora Groundwater Management

 For these reasons, the Minister for Sustainability, Environment and Conservation proposed that the proclamation of the Noora Prescribed Wells Area (formerly known as known as the Noora Proclaimed Area) be revoked in accordance with section 125 of the Natural Resources Management (NRM) Act2004.

-This process has now been completed and the Noora Groundwater Management Areas is now managed in accordance with the water affecting activity policies in the South Australian Murray-Darling Basin Natural Resources Management (SAMDB NRM) Board’s Business and Operational Plan.
+This process has now been completed and the Noora Groundwater Management Areas is now managed in accordance with the water affecting activity policies in the landscape boards Murraylands and Riverland Water Affecting Activities Control Policy which can be viewed here.

-Local issues resulting from the use of the Noora disposal basin will continue to be addressed by the Department of Environment, Water and Natural Resources (DEWNR) through the operating arrangements for Noora Basin.
-DEWNR is committed to working with local landholders to ensure impacts are managed.
+Local issues resulting from the use of the Noora disposal basin will continue to be addressed by the Department for Environment and Water (DEW) through the operating arrangements for Noora Basin.
+DEW is committed to working with local landholders to ensure impacts are managed.

 Senior Project Officer, Water Allocation Planning